 One of the play's central characters, Isabella is a principled young woman in the process of becoming a nun.
-When her brother, Claudio, receives a death sentence from Angelo for engaging in premarital sex… (read full character analysis)
+When her brother, Claudio, receives a death sentence from Angelo for engaging in premarital sex… read analysis of Isabella

 Isabella's brother.
 He is good-hearted and insightful, but his inability to resist his sexual impulses causes him to receive a death sentence for impregnating his soon-to-be wife, Juliet, before the wedding.
-He escapes this… (read full character analysis)
+He escapes this… read analysis of Claudio

 The benevolent ruler of Vienna who has asked Angelo to govern in his stead to impose law and order.
-Though his subjects believe he has left town, the Duke disguises himself as a friar and… (read full character analysis)
+Though his subjects believe he has left town, the Duke disguises himself as a friar and… read analysis of The Duke

 Angelo is the clear antagonist of the play.
 As regent of Vienna, he imposes a draconian regime in the name of restoring morality.
-However, he ends up being as duplicitous and immoral as his discipline… (read full character analysis)
+However, he ends up being as duplicitous and immoral as his discipline… read analysis of Angelo

 A friend of Claudio's whose over-the-top behavior symbolizes the more indulgent aspects of Viennese society.
 He works to convince Isabella that aiding her brother is the right choice.